iEdgars/PerfSouce/Metrics.md

 	AND field_value <> 'None'
 --WHERE issue_type_name = 'Epic'
 ```
+--
+**Considerations:** Taken are only Done items, Rejected or ToDo/InProgress are discarded.

 ## Epic/Story Cucle Time (days):
 Date to show on graph based on date Epic/Story is completed.
 Any non-completed items are excluded.